 On the desktop side of things, not much has changed since my EA7500 review.
 All the same tools and features are available, including basics like parental controls and device network maps, up to more impactful additions like Media Prioritization which lets you acutely customize which apps and games have priority bandwidth over the rest.

 At $349.99 retail, the Linksys EA9500 AC5400 is undoubtedly one of the most expensive routers you can buy on shelves today.
-So, does it have the performance to match its massive price tag?
+Although, for a unit that’s $150 cheaper, you might like the Linksys WRT3200ACM.
+That said, does the EA9500 have the performance to match its massive price tag?

 Oh yeah, it’s got about as much horsepower as you could reasonably expect and then a little something extra to spare.

 With MU-MIMO beamforming capabilities onboard, the Linksys EA9500 isn’t built so much for straight output as it is for intelligent bandwidth management and roaming capabilities, which it handled perfectly.
 Beamforming allows routers to intelligently manage how bandwidth is distributed throughout your home, depending on the location of the devices that it’s sending information.
 In so many words, it means that if you and a friend or family member are trying to use data in the same physical location, the router will account for that and create a larger stream for the antennas that are closest to you.

 On the 2.4GHz network at a distance of 5ft, we achieved results that showcase what the peak of wireless performance looks like in the second half of 2016, at 94.73Mbps down/106.49Mbps up.
 At 30ft on 2.4GHz, we saw a slight drop to 70.84Mbps down/69.86Mbps up, though this was expected given the current limitations of the 2.4GHz transmission frequency.